LonelyPorter/FantiaLogin/README.md

 ```

 ### Webdriver
-You will need to download the corresponding webdriver for your browser
+You will need to download the corresponding webdriver for your browser.
 Some popular browser and their driver supported by selenium are listed below:
 * **Chrome**  https://sites.google.com/a/chromium.org/chromedriver/downloads
 * **Edge**    https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/
 * **Firefox** https://github.com/mozilla/geckodriver/releases